-Bloomfield Farms is located 12250 Valley Ford Road northwest of Petaluma, approximately 45 minutes from central Marin.
+Bloomfield Organics is located 12250 Valley Ford Road northwest of Petaluma, approximately 45 minutes from central Marin.
 To get there, take Highway 101 to the Washington Street exit in Petaluma.
 Turn left at the stop light onto Washington Street and follow it until it becomes Bodega Avenue.
 Follow Bodega Avenue into the Two Rock Valley area, then bear right as Bodega Avenue becomes Valley Ford Road.
-Bloomfield Farms will be on your right just after Bloomfield Road—look for the sign.
+Bloomfield Organics will be on your right just after Bloomfield Road—look for the sign.

-U-pick at Bloomfield Farms takes place on Sundays from 10 am to 2 pm.
-The season will go through spring, summer, and into the fall.
+U-pick at Bloomfield Organics takes place on Sunday May 25, June 29, July 27, August 31, September 28, and October 26, 2014 from 10 am to 2 pm.
 An RSVP to firstname.lastname@example.org is appreciated; please let them know when you're coming and how many will be in your party.

 Bring a knife to harvest vegetables (a pocket knife or even a serrated bread knife is fine) and gloves, as well as a hat and sunscreen.
 Sturdy shoes or boots and clothes that you don't mind getting dirty are likewise a must.
-A portable toilet restroom is available, as well as drinking water, but you might want to bring your own, just in case.
-You can bring your lunch and picnic on the farm, and food will even be available on some days.
+Be prepared for changing weather conditions!
+Bring your own harvest box or two medium-sized re-usable grocery bags (like the kind from Trader Joe's).
+If you don't have a box, harvest baskets will be available for a nominal fee.